atkaper/devtunnel/README.md

   - post the response to the tunnel-server (and tunnel server will send it on to the original web caller).
   - and the post will end in a poll-wait for a next request.
-  - and this goes back to the start of the endless loop...
+  - then this goes back to the start of the endless loop...
 - If more than 10 errors occur at the start of the endless loop, the tunnel client does exit.
-And in that case you will have to restart the tunnel-client to get is registered again.
+In that case you will have to restart the tunnel-client to get it registered again.
 Note: this could happen on network loss, or if the tunnel-server is restarted for some reason.